 24. The SECRETARY will pair each Prosecutor from a participating institution with a Defendant from another participating institution.

 The pairing will be conducted by a random drawing of lots, decided by the Secretary.

-The SECRETARY shall distribute a copy of the memorials of paired Prosecutor/Defendant to the respective Prosecutor/Defendant by email.
+The SECRETARY shall distribute a copy of the memorials of paired Prosecutor/Defendant to the respective Prosecutor/Defendant on 24 November 2023 by email.